Sportsman's ORV driving limitations

 There is a nominal cost for lodging and logistical support.
 The Fire Island Trek may be canceled at anytime due to inclement weather.

-The second day includes about 7 miles of walking, but more of the Trek will be on boardwalks and there are a few opportunities to shorten your trip if you're not able to walk the entire distance.
-After breakfast, the group will work its way past the mid-island communities of Fire Island Pines and Cherry Grove to Sailors Haven.
-Lunch may be purchased at the Sailors Haven snack bar, to be followed by a stroll through the Sunken Forest.
+On your first day of the trek, you will be passing though Fire Island's easternmost communities all the way to Atlantique.
+The group will work its way past the mid-island communities of Fire Island Pines and Cherry Grove to Sailors Haven.
+Lunch may be purchased at the Sailors Haven snack bar, which will be followed by a stroll through the Sunken Forest.

 The Sunken Forest is a rare maritime holly forest habitat-with its centuries-old holly trees, sassafras and shadblow (serviceberry) trees-and was preserved by The Nature Conservancy a decade before Fire Island National Seashore was established.